 Max Planck (1858–1947) originally had no idea how widely applicable his notion of the "quantum" would become, including its role in measuring mass.
-He conceived it in the context of a stubborn problem in 19th-century physics: A leading theory of the day nonsensically predicted that certain objects would radiate an infinite amount of power when they released electromagnetic radiation at high frequencies (and thus short wavelengths, that is, toward the ultraviolet part of the spectrum in the graph above) — a situation that became known as the "ultraviolet catastrophe."
+He conceived it in the context of a stubborn problem in 19th-century physics: A leading theory of the day nonsensically predicted that certain objects would radiate an infinite amount of power when they released electromagnetic radiation at high frequencies (and thus short wavelengths, that is, toward the ultraviolet part of the spectrum in the graph below) — a situation that became known as the "ultraviolet catastrophe."

 Planck postulated that electromagnetic energy at a given frequency could only be emitted in discrete amounts, or quanta, whose energy is proportional to h, now known as the Planck constant.